 Don’t forget the takeout!
 The track gets paid first.
 The ten winners divide $800 and receive $80 each.
 The odds on the original wager have now dropped to 40-1.

 Anyone that has played a Pick Six will tell you that 40-1 odds are a little bit stingy.
 A Pick Six requires you to pick the winner of six consecutive races.
 It is almost impossible to do.
 It’s a bit like winning the lottery.
 You expect to be paid handsomely for taking a chance.

 Now, bear in mind that the example we gave is a very simple one.
 The actual Pick Six pools at tracks in America regularly exceed $1,000,000.
 In addition, the pool carries over to the next day whenever there is not a winner.
 In recent years, these pools have risen to multi-million dollar jackpots.

 Where takeout can really come into play is when playing straight win bets.
 The handicapper must achieve good prices on his winners to beat the game in the long run.
 Many handicappers will not bet on any horse that offers less than a 3-1 payout.
 They believe this price is necessary in order for them to make a profit.

-A good way to monitor the pools at various racetracks and study how takeout affects the overall game of racing is to register an account with our trusted racebook partner.
+A good way to monitor the pools at various racetracks and study how takeout affects the overall game of racing is to register an account with our trusted racebook sites.
 You can get live updates straight from the tote board at your favorite track in real time.
 You’ll also reap new player bonuses and rewards.
+Check our Bovada racebook review, Twinspires review or even our Betamerica review.
+All great choice if you are in the US.
+5Dimes review for folks anywhere!
 You might even qualify for a rebate on your losses.